yoniker/PokerVault/Courses/Upswing Lab 2.0/Misc/Misc advice.md

 Mark hands and study spots where I wasn't sure how the spot plays

 If I want to work on the raising range, work on the ENTIRE raising range.
 For example, on a monotone board, knowing that flushes raise 15% of the time is useless as flushes are such a low percentage of my overall range!
 It's not fine to focus on a small percentage of my raising range.
 Take my time and study all of it.

+When I watch a poker coach, and something that he says doesn't make sense (for example, he's saying that a T on the turn is a brick when i feel that it's not), I can test this with the solver.